aabiji/aabiji.github.io/posts/noise.md

 float simplex(float x, float y)
 {
-    // get the coordinate of the simplex cell the point's in float skew = 0.5f * (sqrt(3.0f) - 1.0f);
+    // get the coordinate of the simplex cell the point's in
+    // a 2d simplex is a triangle, so the coordinate is being
+    // mapped to a triangular grid
+    float skew = 0.5f * (sqrt(3.0f) - 1.0f);
     int i = std::floor(x + (x + y) * skew);
     int j = std::floor(y + (x + y) * skew);